A detailed comparison of PNG and SVG formats — file size, quality, scalability, and which to use.

 How SVG Stores Images

 SVG (Scalable Vector Graphics) is a vector image format.
-Instead of a pixel grid, it stores an image as a set of mathematical instructions: "draw a rectangle here, draw a curve there, fill this region with this color."
-These instructions are written in XML (plain text) and interpreted by the browser at render time.
+Instead of pixels, it stores mathematical instructions: draw a rectangle here, a curve there, fill with this color.
+The browser recalculates geometry every time it draws, so SVG renders perfectly at any size.

 Side-by-Side Comparison